SoWhitIs/pewlett-hackard-analysis/README.md

 ## Results

 ### What we can _tell?_
-* Notably, the majority or approximately **64%** of workforce retiring hold senior-level positions, i.e. Senior Engineer, Senior Staff
+* Notably, the majority or approximately **64%** of workforce retiring hold senior-level positions, i.e., Senior Engineer, Senior Staff.

 <p align="center">
   <i><b> Retirement By Title, Count</b></i>
  </p>
 <p align="center">
   <img src="additionalresources/retirement_titles.png"/>
 </p>

 * With a difference of **4,900** employees or **11%**, respectively, there are nearly the same amount Engineering positions as there are Staff positions becoming vacant.

 * Creating a new table ([unquie_titles](data/unique_titles.csv)) to accurately  account for each individual employee, illustrated employees changed positions during their tenure.
 In fact out of **133, 776** "dups" or duplicate entries ntires on record, over **43,000** employees transitioned to new roles within the company.

 <p align="center">
   <i><b> Multiple Roles</b></i>
  </p>